-- qualified disability trusts (QDT) – a testamentary trust with a qualified disabled beneficiary.
+- qualified disability trust (QDT) – a testamentary trust with a qualified disabled beneficiary.
 The trust and beneficiary can make an annual joint election to have the trust taxed as a separate taxpayer at marginal tax rates (instead of the top rate).
-Testamentary Henson trusts can be QDTs if they meet requirements set out under the ITA, but not all will.
+Testamentary Henson trusts can be QDTs if they meet requirements set out under the ITA, but not all will meet those requirements.
 Further, QDTs may also preserve provincial disability benefits for the beneficiary.

-- testamentary spousal trusts³ – allows property to be transferred to a surviving spouse (including a common-law partner) when an individual dies.
-Assets can be transferred to the trust on a tax deferred basis.
-Such trusts may be used to protect the trust’s assets for other beneficiaries (i.e., children of the deceased spouse) and may also allow a third-party trustee to manage them where the surviving spouse may be unable to (i.e., incapacity or disability).
+- testamentary spousal trusts³ – allows property to be transferred to a surviving spouse (including a common-law partner) when a person dies.
+Assets can be transferred to the trust on a tax-deferred basis.
+Such trusts may be used to protect the trust’s assets for other beneficiaries (i.e., children of the deceased spouse) and may also allow a third-party trustee to manage them if the surviving spouse may be unable to (i.e., incapacity or disability).
 This allows the deceased spouse to maintain some control over these assets on their death.
 One important limitation with a spousal trust is that no person other than the surviving spouse (during their lifetime) may be entitled to or receive income from that trust.

 It’s important to note that the phrase “directly or indirectly” includes a wide range of transfers, including those made to trusts.
 Individuals not dealing at arm's length generally include a minor child, grandchild, great-grandchild, a spouse's child, a child's spouse, a sibling, or brother/sister-in-law.

 If the above criteria are met, income on the transferred property will be attributed back to the transferor.
-This means that the income must be included on the transferor’s tax return, instead of the transferee’s.
+This means that the income must be included on the transferor’s tax return instead of the transferee’s return.

 - Capital gains on property transferred to a minor child aren’t attributed back to the transferor.
 This includes capital gains realized when the investment is sold, and capital gains distributed or allocated on the investment (as in a mutual fund or segregated fund contract).